Accessibility Services at Southwest Virginia Community College

 - For all testing accommodations, the student is expected to take the test on the regularly scheduled day and provide advance notice of needing the accommodation.

-- Faculty are expected to submit all testing information to Academic Accessibility Services at least 24 hours prior to the due date.
+- Faculty are expected to submit all testing information to Academic Accessibility Services at least 24 hours before the due date.

 - Faculty are expected to contact Academic Accessibility Services if they need assistance to implement these accommodations.